vikasontech/blog/content/post/MessageChannel.md

 # Polar

-Poller is used to poll the message from the pollable message channels.
+Poller is used to poll the message from the Pollable message channels.
 The `Poller` provide many configuration options.
 You can configure the polling rate.
 We would see poler in later chapters.

 # Channel Adapter

 Channel adapters are used to connect your application to the messaging system.
 Channel adapter have the access to the application apis or data and it can publish the messages based on this data.
 Channels adapters are used for ___oneway communication___[^2].
 Means you send a message to the adapter and then forget.
-If you want two way communcation you can consider the `MessageGateway`
+If you want two way communication you can consider the `MessageGateway`

 There are two type of Channel adapters -